feagi/brain-visualizer/BUILD.md

 - The script builds a **Universal Binary** (x86_64 + arm64)
 - All Rust libraries must be universal binaries
+- **Code signing is automatic** - The export script automatically signs the app with ad-hoc signature
-- Signing and notarization are optional but recommended for distribution
+- Signing and notarization with developer certificate are optional but recommended for distribution

 ### Windows (TODO)